canopy420/tetoware-website/README.md

 due to problems, i have decided to release the full source code of the website ONLY.

+You can read more in the pgp message left by me on the website: https://tetoware.neocities.org/canopy.txt

 # Licencia
 Este proyecto está licenciado bajo la GNU General Public License v3.0 (GPLv3).